U.S., Mexico sign deal to end sugar spat, avert import duties

 The U.S. Department of Commerce had recommended anti-subsidy duties on Mexican sugar of up to 17.01 percent and on Monday made a preliminary determination that imports should incur dumping margins ranging from 39.54 percent to 47.26 percent.

-The American Sugar Alliance which represents U.S. petitioners said it would comment on the announcement on Tuesday.
+Those duties would be suspended under the agreement.
+Commerce released draft texts of the deal for a 30-day public comment period, after which it can be finalized.

+Mexico is one of the United States’ largest suppliers of sugar, as local producers cannot meet demand from companies such as sweets and food makers Hershey Co (HSY.N), Mondelez International Inc (MDLZ.O), General Mills Inc and drinks makers such as Coca Cola Co (KO.N), as well as consumers.

-Additional reporting by David Alire Garcia in Mexico City and Catherine Ngai and Christine Prentice in New York; Editing by Cynthia Osterman and Lisa Shumaker
+Reporting by Dave Graham and David Alire Garcia in Mexico City and Krista Hughes in Washington; Additional reporting by Catherine Ngai and Christine Prentice in New York; Editing by Cynthia Osterman